 - Black plastics (ready meal trays, meat packaging and any other black coloured plastic containers)

+We will not collect any extra waste left out by the side of the bin.
 All other materials should be disposed of via:

 - Blue lidded bin - for recyclable materials

 - Green bin - for loose green waste such as grass cuttings, twigs and small branches, weeds, leaves, flowers and plants, and hedge clippings – collection of the green bin for garden waste is a chargeable subscription service

 - Household recycling and waste sites - for items that cannot be placed in the wheeled bins